How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 • Gives you nutrient-rich dirt in less than 24 hours!

-• You may need to run a few composting cycles to accommodate large families.
+• You may need to run a few Lomi cycles to accommodate large families.

 • It’s important to replace the charcoal filters in a timely manner to reduce odors